tzuhanchang/VyPER/configs/README.md

 Maximum number of epochs.

-The training can be terminated before reaching the maximum number of epochs due to the implementation of the early stopping, see [training.patience](#trainingpatience).
+Training can be terminated before reaching the maximum number of epochs due to the implementation of the early stopping, see [training.patience](#trainingpatience).

 ### training.batch_size